 We don't currently have this brand on our panel.
 But don't fret!
-You can head to the Australian Seniors website or compare a bunch of other car insurance companies with finder.
+You can head to the Australian Seniors Insurance website or compare car insurance from a bunch of other insurance companies with Finder.

 What cover options does it have?